PCR tests not available due to administrative error, says Nicola Sturgeon

 The UK Government website said no tests were available in Northern Ireland on Wednesday, and “very few” slots were open in Scotland.

-Nicola Sturgeon said an administrative error was the cause of the temporary shortage in Scotland and Northern Ireland.
+Nicola Sturgeon said an administrative error was the cause of the temporary shortage.

 Speaking during a Covid update in Parliament on Wednesday, she said: “We are working closely with the UK Government to make sure the flow of testing remains as we need it to be.